Skip to main content

 command: [ resource-configure ]

-The final step is to actually build the pipeline image and make it available in the container registry.
-Since you are using kind clusters, you can build and load the image into the cluster directly by running the following commands:
+The final step is to actually build the Resource Configure Workflow's pipeline image and make it available in the container registry.
+Similar to when you built the Promise Configure Workflow's Pipeline image, you can build and load the image into the cluster directly by running the following commands:

 from the app-promise directory